Day 1, Thursday, Home to Klamath Falls, Oregon via I-5, SR 97: 352 miles

 I arrived home at 1125, and was mighty glad to be there.
 After I unloaded the coach, dumped the holding tanks and parked her in the RV lot, I was done for the day!
 I was surprised that I had the strength to get all that done without feeling completely exhausted, but I did.
 And for a couple days or so, I planned to take life very easy and get over this cold or flu.

 I was very pleased to be able to visit with my ol’ buddy, Al, during his time of grief.
 It was good that I was there with him those couple of days after the service when family had left and he’d have otherwise been alone.
 Even with me gone, Al has his ol’ pal, Tramp, the big bear of a dog that he loves dearly.
-I’ll be staying in touch during the coming days and weeks to be sure all is well with my buddy during this life-altering time in his life.
+I’d be staying in touch during the coming days and weeks to be sure all was well with my buddy during this life-altering time in his life.

 Over the years I have posted many exciting fishing and boating stories here, but now in my seventies, it was time to sell the boat and find less demanding pastimes.
 All the fishing stories are still here!
 I will now post my travels aboard the motorhome and other activities.
 I hope y'all will still enjoy the fishing and boating adventures and perhaps peek in on my post-boating activities on occasion.
 Thanks for dropping in and I hope you enjoy your visit.